zabbix/ansible-collection/plugins/README.md

             <td colspan=3 align="left">tls_psk_identity</td>
             <td colspan=1 align="left"><code>string</code></td>
             <td colspan=1 align="left"></td>
             <td colspan=1 align="left">PSK identity.<br>If you are creating a new host and you have PSK mode (tls_accept or tls_connect), then this parameter is required.
 If you are upgrading an existing host and it already has PSK mode configured, whether it is in accept or connect mode, you can skip this parameter.
-If the task includes this parameters, each execution of the task will result in an update.</td>
+If the task includes this parameter, each execution of the task will result in an update.</td>
         </tr>
         <tr>
             <td colspan=3 align="left">tls_psk</td>
             <td colspan=1 align="left"><code>string</code></td>
             <td colspan=1 align="left"></td>
             <td colspan=1 align="left">The preshared key, at least 32 hex digits.<br>If you are creating a new host and you have PSK mode (tls_accept or tls_connect), then this parameter is required.
 If you are upgrading an existing host and it already has PSK mode configured, whether it is in accept or connect mode, you can skip this parameter.
-If the task includes this parameters, each execution of the task will result in an update.</td>
+If the task includes this parameter, each execution of the task will result in an update.</td>
         </tr>
         <tr>
             <td colspan=3 align="left">tls_issuer</td>